iiitobiasiii/LatticeToolbox/README.md

 A Lattice Toolbox
 with Lattice Generator, Plot Functions, etc. for triangular, honeycomb and Kagome lattices

-The toolbox consists of the following files lattice_aux.py:
+The toolbox consists of the following files:

+lattice_aux.py:
   - lattice vectors for triangular and hexagonal lattice
   - calculate the euclidean distance for triangular lattices on a torus